gemforce-team/wGemCombiner/README.md

 W Gem Combiner was developed by Suuper of AG forum.
 Other contributors:
-Hellrage: GUI, buxfixes, testing
+Hellrage: GUI, bugfixes, testing
-12345ieee: Reciper, bugfixes, testing
+12345ieee: Recipes, bugfixes, testing